Inferring three-nucleon couplings from multi-messenger neutron-star observations

 \textbf{Inference based on GW170817 and NICER data}

 We condition the LECs $c_1$ and $c_3$ on the LIGO/Virgo Collaboration's first GW observation of a binary neutron star merger, GW170817~\autocite{LIGOScientific:2017vwq,LIGOScientific:2018hze}, as well as X-ray observations of three pulsars made by NASA's Neutron Star Interior Composition Explorer (NICER) mission: PSR J0030+0451~\autocite{Riley:2019yda,Miller:2019cac}, PSR J0740+6620~\autocite{Riley:2021pdl,Miller:2021qha}, and PSR J0437--4715~\autocite{Choudhury:2024xbk}.
-For these observations, we employ likelihood functions of the source parameters (neutron-star masses, binary tidal deformabilities, radii, etc.) that are proportional to the posteriors computed in Abbott \emph{et al.}\autocite{LIGOScientific:2018hze} for GW170817, and Riley \emph{et al.}\autocite{Riley:2019yda}, Salmi \emph{et al.}\autocite{Salmi:2022cgy}, and Choudhury \emph{et al.}\autocite{Choudhury:2024xbk} for the three NICER observations.
-With suitable uniform priors on the LECs $c_1$ and $c_3$, the posterior conditioned on GW170817 is sampled using MCMC, and the posterior samples are weighted according to the product of the NICER likelihoods.
-Each likelihood evaluation is carried out by evaluating our two emulators consecutively, thus, converting microscopic LECs to macroscopic neutron-star observables.
+For these observations, we employ likelihood functions of the source parameters (neutron star masses, binary tidal deformabilities, radii, etc.) that are proportional to the posteriors computed in Abbott et al.\autocite{LIGOScientific:2018hze} for GW170817, and Riley et al.\autocite{Riley:2019yda}, Salmi et al.\autocite{Salmi:2022cgy}, and Choudhury et al.\autocite{Choudhury:2024xbk} for the three NICER observations.
+With wide uniform priors between zero and twice the mean of their laboratory values on the LECs $c_1$ and $c_3$, the posterior conditioned on GW170817 is sampled using MCMC, and the posterior samples are weighted according to the product of the NICER likelihoods.
+Each likelihood evaluation is carried out by evaluating our two emulators consecutively, thus, converting microscopic LECs to macroscopic neutron star observables.